B9Launchpad/Launchpad/README.md

 For more information on this topic, there is a [very helpful article](https://stephencook.dev/blog/using-window-in-react-ssr/) about this.

 ## Technologies used
+This project had been migrated to **NextJS** from CRA to avoid security issues in connection with deprecated CRA framework.
+Please note some of the features are still in their further compatbility enhancement stage and this documentation might not perfectly reflect the nature of working with NextJS.

 Frontend makes use of **TSX (React Typescript)** by default.
 Please make sure to avoid using standard or incompatible JavaScript code and/or libraries.

 For styling, the **standard CSS** option is currently the enforced one.
 This means you must avoid using TailWind, SCSS, etc. as it will be incompatible with the Launchpad.
 If you have any suggestions on improving stylesheet coding, please create a ticket in the **Issues** section of this repository.